wp-plugins/custom-login/readme.txt

 == Frequently Asked Questions ==

+= Is there a PRO version? =
+Why yes there is, you can purchase the [http://thefrosty.com/shop/plugins/custom-login-pro](Pro) version here starting at just $10.

 = Why create this plugin? =
 I created this plugin to allow for custom login of any WordPress login screen.
 See working example at: [WordCamp.LA](http://2010.wordcamp.la/wp-login.php?action=login).